 If you’re experiencing a little bit of dryness or irritation on top of that purging, you may be giving your bottle of tretinoin (and us) a death stare.
 Don’t worry!
 Purging isn’t forever.
 Once all those dead skin cells reach the surface and shed, you’ll be left with baby-soft, radiant skin.
 It just takes a little patience and a lot of moisturizer.

 If you haven't used tretinoin for hormonal acne, be prepared to reduce your acne and even signs of aging drastically.
 But, don’t forget that hormonal acne is complex and often caused by internal mechanisms, like a hormonal imbalance.
 Pair tretinoin with another topical medication or oral treatment for your best chance to defeat hormonal acne once and for all.

 Not sure where to start?
 Apostrophe has your back in your fight against acne.
-We’ll connect you with a dermatologist who can create a personalized skin care treatment plan to vanquish your hormonal acne and other skin concerns.
+We’ll connect you with a dermatologist or other healthcare provider who can create a personalized skin care treatment plan to target your hormonal acne and other skin concerns.
 Discover the joy of clear skin today with Apostrophe.